samsaid/CSE412-Airline-Tickets/README.md

 Changes on deployed Heroku application should now be displayed.

 ### Video Demo
-Video Demo of application and database by Kaitlyn Allen
+Video Demo of application and database by Kaitlyn can be accessed [here](https://cse-412.herokuapp.com/)